foundersandcoders/coursebook/src/course/syllabus/pre-apprenticeship/projects/project.md

 1. ### GitHub profile analyser

    Search for a GitHub username to see information about their profile.
-Figure out what interest data you can pull out of a profile using the [GitHub API docs](https://docs.github.com/en/rest/).
+Figure out what interesting data you can pull out of a profile using the [GitHub API docs](https://docs.github.com/en/rest/).

    #### Features